 Bring the outdoors in… nothing captures summer like joyful blooms

 One of the best ways to hold on to the long, light days of summer is to bring the outdoors right into the home with floral prints in an uplifting colour palette.
 Current interior design trends see blowsy florals mixed with natural materials such as a chunky jute rug or pieces in untreated wood or stone, keeping the look informal and subtly contemporary.
 The curtains pictured here are made up in Albertine, a gloriously pretty print on pure linen.
-For luxurious soft furnishings, consider a printed velvet: Dalloway is an archival design on cotton velvet while Arboreal takes its inspiration from a 1940s pattern, and is printed on a machine washable polyester velvet.
+For luxurious soft furnishings, consider a printed velvet, Linwood’s velvets are recognised throughout the interiors world for its considered designs in rich, hues.

 Metallics shine this season…